Enhancing Reasoning for Diffusion LLMs via Distribution Matching Policy Optimization: Distribution Matching Policy Optimization

-This approach resembles that adopted by PPO/GRPO.
-However, distinct from these methods, we rate responses based on the log weights $\ell(\bo|\bq;\bsigma)$, whose larger values indicate a better alignment with the target optimal distribution.
+\end{emphbox} This approach resembles that adopted by PPO/GRPO.
+However, unlike these methods, we rate responses based on the log weights $\ell(\bo|\bq;\bsigma)$, where larger values indicate better alignment with the target optimal distribution.
 As a consequence, we promote responses that are more likely to be sampled from $p_{*}$ and penalize those that are less likely.
 Based on this perspective, we consider the following three methods for choosing $w_\base(\bo|\bq;\bsigma)$.